simpleralternative/go-shared/stream/README.md

 for potentially large performance gains with no additional programming effort required.

+This package automates channel concurrency ceremonies to reduce errors.
+Channels are automatically closed, errors are automatically forwarded down the stream, and error handling can be consolidated.

 ### pipelining
 Very few processes will have no cost beyond the loop itself.
 A unit of work that takes 1 second will completely negate that extremely fast iterator.
 Pipelining